MEschenbacher/wireguard-formula/README.md

 # wireguard-formula

-This formula is supposed to install WireGuard (usually dkms and utils), create and manage interfaces including peers.
-Configuration is done via pillar (see below).
+This formula installs the WireGuard utils and manages interfaces (config files) including peers.
+Configuration is done via pillar (see `pillar.example`).

-**Attention**: WireGuard is not yet included in the linux mainline kernel.
-Also, the installation is different on every distribution and sometimes you even have to include unstable/testing branches.
-For now, please [install WireGuard](https://www.wireguard.com/install/) yourself.
-You can use this formula afterwards.

 **Important**: On every configuration change, this formula restarts the wireguard interface in order to apply any changes.

 # Requirements